Koha-Community/kohadocs/en/source/17_miscellaneous.rst

 -  Open MarcEdit

-   MarcEdit
    |image1089|

 -  Click 'MarcEditor'

 -  Go to Tools > Edit Subfield Data

-   Edit subfield data
    |image1090|

 -  To prepend data the special character is: ^b  To simply prepend data to the beginning of a subfield, add ^b to the Field Data: textbox and the data to be appended in the Replace

-   Prepend data to a field
    |image1091|

    -  To prepend data to the beginning of the subfield while replacing a